-- (a): The Measurement Date of the NPL is December 31, 2018.
-The TPL as of December 31, 2018 was determined based upon an actuarial valuation performed as of the Valuation Date, January 1, 2019. - (b): There is no special funding situation. - (c): There were no changes in the actuarial assumptions since the Prior Measurement Date. - (d): There was one benefit change in the benefit terms since the Prior Measurement Date.
-The PERB granted a dividend of 5.46% in 2018 which was credited to the December 31, 2017 account balance of members. - (e): There were no benefit payments in the measurement period attributable to the purchase of allocated insurance contracts. - (f): Based on the available information, the Nebraska Public Employees Retirement System believes that there are no changes between the Measurement Date of the NPL (December 31, 2018) and the employer's reporting date (June 30, 2019) that are expected to have a significant effect on the NPL. - (g): Please see Section III for the development of the PE. - (h): Since certain expense items are recognized over closed periods each year, the deferred portions of these items must be tracked annually.
+(a): The Measurement Date of the NPL is December 31, 2019.
+The TPL as of December 31, 2019 was determined based upon an actuarial valuation performed as of the Valuation Date, January 1, 2020.

+(b): There is no special funding situation.

+(c): There were no changes in the actuarial assumptions since the Prior Measurement Date.

+(d): There were no changes in the benefit terms since the Prior Measurement Date.

+(e): There were no benefit payments in the measurement period attributable to the purchase of allocated insurance contracts.

+(f): Based on the available information, the Nebraska Public Employees Retirement System believes that there are no changes between the Measurement Date of the NPL (December 31, 2019) and the employer's reporting date (June 30, 2020) that are expected to have a significant effect on the NPL.

+(g): Please see Section III for the development of the PE.

+(h): Since certain expense items are recognized over closed periods each year, the deferred portions of these items must be tracked annually.
 If the amounts serve to reduce PE they are labeled Deferred Inflows of Resources.
 If they will increase PE they are labeled Deferred Outflows of Resources.
 The recognition of these amounts is accomplished on a level dollar basis, with no interest included in the deferred amounts.
 Experience gains/losses and the impact of changes in actuarial assumptions, if any, are recognized over the average expected remaining service life of the active and inactive Plan members at the beginning of the measurement period.
 Investment gains and losses are recognized equally over a five-year period.

-The following tables provide a summary of the amounts of the Deferred Outflows of Resources and Deferred Inflows of Resources as of the Measurement Date (December 31, 2018).
+The following tables provide a summary of the amounts of the Deferred Outflows of Resources and Deferred Inflows of Resources as of the Measurement Date (December 31, 2019).
 Per GASB 68, reporting of the differences between projected and actual earnings should be on a net basis, with only one Deferred Outflow or Inflow.
 This information is provided in the following table: